 Seniors who are within six hours of completing the requirements for graduation and who have been admitted to a UM-Dearborn graduate program may, with both undergraduate and graduate advisors' approval, register simultaneously in a UM-Dearborn undergraduate unit and in a graduate program.
 Tuition and fees will be assessed at the graduate program level for graduate courses and the undergraduate program level for undergraduate courses.

 A student electing courses at UM-Dearborn and at another campus of the University, by means of a Guest Admission, will pay the appropriate tuition and fees at each campus.
 The only exception is that the student will not be assessed tuition and fees totaling more than a full program tuition and fees at whichever campus may have the higher full program tuition and fees.

-A late registration fee of up to $45 will be assessed for anyone registering later than two weeks after the first day of classes for a full term and one week after the first day of classes for a half term.
+A late registration fee of $25 will be assessed for anyone registering later than two weeks after the first day of classes for a full term and one week after the first day of classes for a half term.
 It should be noted that students are not ordinarily permitted to register after the first two weeks of a full term and the first week of a half term.

 In exceptional cases, however, a student might be permitted to enroll even after the first two weeks (and be charged a late fee) if the student has obtained the written approval of the dean (or a designated representative) of the college.
 Late registrants not pursuing a degree (PDS/PE) must have the approval of the both the Program for Academic Support and the Registrar, as well as the approval of any instructors involved.